RoRoJ/n8n-docs/docs/integrations/builtin/trigger-nodes/index.md

 ### Webhook-based trigger isn’t working

 - Click the **Listen for test event** button to test the trigger node with a testing URL.
 The webhook starts listening for a sample event.
-You can send this event via your external service, curL, or an n8n [HTTP request node](/integrations/builtin/core-nodes/n8n-nodes-base.webhook/common-issues.md#use-the-http-request-node-to-trigger-the-webhook-node) in a different workflow.
+You can send this event via your external service, cURL, or an n8n [HTTP request node](/integrations/builtin/core-nodes/n8n-nodes-base.webhook/common-issues.md#use-the-http-request-node-to-trigger-the-webhook-node) in a different workflow.
-- n8n uses different [Webhook URLs](/integrations/builtin/core-nodes/n8n-nodes-base.webhook/index.md) for testing and production.
-Ensure you have configured the node and the associated external service with the correct Webhook URL type.
+- n8n uses [different webhook URLs](/integrations/builtin/core-nodes/n8n-nodes-base.webhook/index.md) for testing and production.
+Ensure you have configured the node and the associated external service with the correct webhook URL type.
-- Refer to [Common problems with Webhook nodes](/integrations/builtin/core-nodes/n8n-nodes-base.webhook/common-issues.md) for further help.
+- Refer to [Common problems with webhook nodes](/integrations/builtin/core-nodes/n8n-nodes-base.webhook/common-issues.md) for further help.

 ### Polling-based trigger isn’t working